ImSejin/lezhin-comics-downloader/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/imsejin/lezhin-comics-downloader) ![jdk](https://img.shields.io/badge/jdk-8-orange) ![GitHub](https://img.shields.io/github/license/imsejin/lezhin-comics-downloader)

-This is downloader that helps login process and downloads the specified comic for all lezhin comics even adult.
+This is downloader that helps you to login and downloads the specified comic for all lezhin-comics even adults.

 ※ *The user is responsible for everything that happens using this program.*